RenderKit/embree/readme.txt

 ==== Triangle Meshes  ====

-Triangle meshes are created using the rtcNewTriangle mesh function call, and potentially deleted using the rtcDeleteGeometry function call.
+Triangle meshes are created using the rtcNewTriangleMesh function call, and potentially deleted using the rtcDeleteGeometry function call.

 The number of triangles, number of vertices, and number of time steps (1 for